SOFT2020-System-Integration/Exam-Project/README.md

 ### Eureka
 Maintaining and connecting multiple microservices that are running on multiple URL's can be troublesome and hard to manage, therefor we chose to use Netflix Eureka.
-Eureka is a tool provided by Netflix that we use to
+Eureka is a tool provided by Netflix that we use to register and discover our microservices (clients) so that they can work together.

 ### Ribbon
     - what